4-4-080 PARKING, LOADING AND DRIVEWAY REGULATIONS:

 6. Driveway Grades – Maximum Based Upon Land Use:

 a.
-Benefits of: Joint use driveways reduce the number of curb cuts along individual streets and thereby improve safety and reduce congestion while providing for additional on-street parking opportunities.
-Joint use driveways should be encouraged when feasible and appropriate.
+Benefits: Joint use driveways reduce the number of curb cuts along individual streets and thereby improve safety and reduce congestion while providing for additional on-street parking opportunities.
+Joint use driveways should be encouraged when feasible and appropriate, particularly when there is existing underutilized parking proximate to a subject site.
 (Ord.
 4517, 5-8-1995)

 b.
-Where Permitted: Adjoining uses may utilize a joint use driveway where such joint use driveway reduces the total number of driveways entering the street network, subject to the approval of the Department of Community and Economic Development.
+Where Permitted: Adjoining lots may utilize a joint use driveway accessed from a public street where such joint use driveway reduces the total number of driveways entering the street network, subject to the approval of the Department of Community and Economic Development.
 Joint use driveways must be created upon the common property line of the properties served or through the granting of a permanent access easement when said driveway does not exist upon a common property line.
+If the adjoining lots are residential, the joint use driveway shall provide access to no more than two (2) lots and each lot shall abut a public street.
 Joint use access to the driveway shall be assured by easement or other legal form acceptable to the City.
 (Ord.
 3988, 4-28-1986; Ord.
 4517, 5-8-1995; Ord.
-5450, 3-2-2009)
+5450, 3-2-2009; Ord.
+5727, 10-20-2014; Ord.
+5867, 12-11-2017)

 J. LOADING SPACE STANDARDS: